Wayside School Is Falling Down: Plot

 After cleaning up the playground, which is covered in pencils and sheets of paper, Louis the yard teacher brings a heavy package to Mrs. Jewls's classroom, on the thirtieth floor of Wayside.
 Mrs. Jewls was teaching the class about gravity when a tired Louis entered carrying the heavy, fragile package.
 Upon opening the package, it is revealed to be a computer that Mrs. Jewls was going to use to teach the class about gravity.
 Mrs. Jewls then pushes it out a window and thanks Louis, noting that she was trying to teach the class about gravity by dropping pencils and paper, but the computer, heavier in weight, showed a much better demonstration.
-A stunned Louis left the classroom in shock.
+A stunned Louis leaves the classroom in shock.